genderkit/genderkit/_resources/sex.md

 ### Contraception for trans people

-There is clear advice about contraception for trans people on [the FSRH website](https://www.fsrh.org/standards-and-guidance/documents/fsrh-ceu-statement-contraceptive-choices-and-sexual-health-for/contraceptive-choices-and-sexual-health-for-transgender-non-binary-people-oct-2017.pdf).
+There is clear advice about contraception for trans people on [the FSRH website](https://www.fsrh.org/Common/Uploaded%20files/documents/contraceptive-choices-and-sexual-health-for-transgender-non-binary-people-oct-2017.pdf).

 ### Trans-inclusive sex education

-Planned Parenthood Toronto have produced a collection of [queer sex ed resources](http://teenhealthsource.com/blog/queering-sexual-education/).
+Planned Parenthood Toronto have produced a collection of [queer sex ed resources](https://teenhealthsource.com/blog/queering-sexual-education/).
 Some of the information about healthcare is specific to Toronto.

-LGBT Youth Scotland have a produced various [inclusive guides to sex and relationships](https://www.lgbtyouth.org.uk/resources/?topic=Sex).
+LGBT Youth Scotland have a produced various [inclusive guides to sex and relationships](https://lgbtyouth.org.uk/information-hub/).

-TransgenderNI have a resource discussing the [sexual health of trans young people](https://transgenderni.org.uk/wp-content/uploads/2020/01/TYSHGuide-2019.pdf).

 ### Sexual health organisations for trans people